quickwit-oss/quickwit/README.md

 - Delve into our [contributing guide](CONTRIBUTING.md).
 - [Create a fork of Quickwit](https://github.com/quickwit-oss/quickwit/fork) and submit your pull request!

-✨ And to thank you for your contributions, claim your swag by emailing us at hello at quickwit.io.
+✨ And to thank you for your contributions, claim your swag by emailing us at hello@quickwit.io.

 # 💬 Join Our Community